 The rest is for us to achieve together through a shared commitment and collective action.
 If you would like to comment on this document or the services provided by Tyne and Wear Fire and Rescue Service - we welcome your feedback and input in helping shape our Service.

-If you would like our plan in another format or language, please contact us so we can discuss your needs.
+If you would like our plan in another format or language, please contact us so we can discuss or you can write to:

 A glossary of abbreviations can be found here.

 For further details, please contact 0191 444 1500